Tyler-Liquornik/canoe-analysis/README.md

 <!--
 These are VM options required to run PADDL prior to implementation of burningwave to manage the Java reflection API.
-I've included these here in case burningwave has future issue, however it's possible more options are required as PADDL is built up from the time of burningwave implementation
+I've included these here in case burningwave has future issues, however it's possible more options are required as PADDL is built up from the time of burningwave implementation

 --add-opens=java.base/java.lang.reflect=ALL-UNNAMED --add-opens=java.base/java.lang=ALL-UNNAMED --add-opens java.base/java.lang.reflect=com.jfoenix  --add-exports javafx.controls/com.sun.javafx.scene.control.behavior=com.jfoenix